rust-lang/miri/README.md

   supported on Windows.
 We also test `i686-pc-windows-msvc`, with the same reduced feature set.
 We might ship Miri with a nightly even when some features on these targets regress.
+- `aarch64-linux-android` has basic support and should work for simple targets.
+  Some concurrency and filesystem operations are not supported and will fail at runtime.

 ### Common Problems